 Bulging, weeping blisters full of a yellowish fluid (pustular)

-How do I know if I have monkeypox or smallpox?
+How do I know if I have mpox or smallpox?

-Do Condoms and Dental Dams Protect Against Monkeypox?
+Do Condoms and Dental Dams Protect Against Mpox?

-No, because monkeypox is contagious through lesions that can appear on any part of the body—not just in the mouth, anus or vagina—of an infected person.
+No, because mpox is contagious through lesions that can appear on any part of the body—not just in the mouth, anus or vagina—of an infected person.

 Is There a Vaccine

-The smallpox does vaccine has some cross protection against monkeypox.
-As far as other monkeypox-targeted vaccines go, here’s what the CDC has to say, as reported by Texas A & M Today on June 13, 2022:
+The smallpox does vaccine has some cross protection against mpox.
+As far as other mpox-targeted vaccines go, here’s what the CDC has to say, as reported by Texas A & M Today on June 13, 2022:

-How Do You Treat Monkeypox?
+How Do You Treat Mpox?
 Is There a Cure?

 For a rare disease like monkeypox, even one or two cases can constitute an outbreak.
 So far, clusters of infections appear to arise from travelers who return home with the infection and spread it through close contact.
 As we learn more, we will continue to share the updates—and the LGBTQIA+ FAQs that you need.

-If you think you or a loved one has monkey pox go to your local emergency room.
+If you think you or a loved one has mpox go to your local emergency room.